DanielHe4rt/disco-the-ripper/README.md

 If you paste (CTRL + V) some numbers should appears and should be like: **866058219859214336**.

-Your env should have this two tokens to run the project.
+Your env should have these two tokens to run the project.

 ```dotenv
 USERID=866058219859214336